Clarksdale Cubs: 1922 & 1923: Cotton States League return

 Manager Tom Toland briefly managed the Clarkdale Cubs in 1922 and became Greenwood's 1923 manager.
 While serving as the manager, Toland was also the president of the Greenwood franchise, and he resumed that role with the future Greenwood minor league teams until his death in Greenwood on April 18, 1937.

-In 1923, the Clarksdale Cubs continued play as the Cotton States League expanded to become an eight–team Class D level league.
-The Cotton States League expanded from a six-team league to an eight-team league in for the 1923 season, adding franchises from Hattiesburg, Mississippi and Laurel, Mississippi as the expansion teams.
-The Hattiesburg Hubman and Laurel Lumberjacks, joined the returning Greenville Swamp Angels, Greenville Indians, Jackson Senators, Meridian Mets and Vicksburg Hill Billies teams and joined with Greenwood in beginning league play on April 18, 1923.
+In 1923, the Clarksdale Cubs continued play as the Cotton States League expanded to become an eight-team Class D level league.
+The league expanded from a six-team league to an eight-team league in for the 1923 season, adding franchises from Hattiesburg, Mississippi and Laurel, Mississippi as the expansion teams.
+The Hattiesburg Hubman and Laurel Lumberjacks, joined the returning Greenville Swamp Angels, Greenville Indians, Jackson Senators, Meridian Mets, and Vicksburg Hill Billies teams and joined with Greenwood in beginning league play on April 18, 1923.

 (1914) Hal Irelan, Philadelphia Phillies.
 Irelan managed the 1923 Clarksdale Cubs in their final season.

-The 1923 Clarksdale Cubs ended the season in fourth place as the eight-team Cotton States League played a shortened season, folding before the season schedule was completed.
-On July 24, 1923, the Cotton States League stopped play for the season.
-With a record of 41–38 at the time the league folded, the Clarksdale Cubs ended the season 4.0 games behind the first place Greenville Swamp Angels in the final standings of the shortened season.
+The 1923 Cubs ended the season in fourth place as the eight-team Cotton States League played a shortened season, folding before the season schedule was completed.
+On July 24, the league stopped play for the season.
+With a record of 41–38 at the time the league folded, the Clarksdale Cubs ended the season 4 games behind the first place Greenville Swamp Angels in the standings.
 The Clarksdale Cubs were managed during their final season by Hal Irelan.
-Leonard Glassbrenner of Clarksdale scored 56 runs to lead the Cotton States League.
+Leonard Glassbrenner of Clarksdale scored 56 runs to lead the league.

-Despite folding the season before, the Cotton States League resumed play in 1924, playing as a six–team Class D level league, but without a Clarksdale franchise.
+Despite folding the season before, the Cotton States League resumed play in 1924, playing as a six-team Class D level league, but without a Clarksdale franchise.
 The Greenville, Greenwood, and Meridian franchises also folded from the league.
-The new Brookhaven Truckers and Monroe Drillers teams joined the returning Hattiesburg Hubman, Jackson Senators, Laurel Lumberjacks and Vicksburg Hill Billies franchises in the six–team 1923 Cotton States League.
+The new Brookhaven Truckers and Monroe Drillers teams joined the returning Hattiesburg Hubman, Jackson Senators, Laurel Lumberjacks and Vicksburg Hill Billies franchises in the six-team 1923 Cotton States League.

-Following the folding of the Cubs, Clarksdale, Mississippi was without a minor league team for ten seasons.
+Following the folding of the Cubs, Clarksdale was without a minor league team for ten seasons.
 In 1934, minor league play resumed when the Clarksdale Ginners team was formed.
 The Baton Rouge Red Sticks, who were playing in the East Dixie League, moved to Clarksdale, Mississippi during the season and the team was renamed the "Ginners".
 That season, the team had a final record 47–82.
 The Ginners then rejoined the 1936 Cotton States League, beginning another tenure of Clarksdale teams in the league.